MrSaltyPotatoes/WebDev-Coursework--PaulZhang-/Unit 4/Unit4_Reflection.md

-# 💡 Reflection on Unit 4: Making Websites Clear and Effective
+# 💡 Reflection on Unit: Making Websites Clear and Effective

 In Unit 4, I learned how to make a website that delivers its message more clearly and directly.
 One important thing I discovered is how to use **ordered lists** and **unordered lists**.
 These help me organize information in a simple way, so visitors can quickly understand what I want to share.